-- Sunbridge scholarships (need-based) - Sunbridge Diversity Fund Scholarships (non-need-based) - AWSNA loans and grants - Funding from the student's Waldorf school [Students are encouraged to talk to the Waldorf schools at which they work to explore their options there.]
+- Sunbridge scholarships

+- Sunbridge Diversity Fund Scholarships

+- AWSNA loans and grants

+- Funding from the student's Waldorf school (Students are encouraged to talk to the Waldorf schools at which they work to explore their options there.)

 Financial aid applications should be submitted at the same time as admissions applications.
 Although aid will not be awarded until acceptance into a program, an estimate of the amount available may be given early in the acceptance process based on demonstrated need and potential availability of funds.